Skip to content

 2. Note Your Connection URLs

-After successful login, the browser shows your CalDAV/CardDAV URLs:
+After successful login, the dashboard shows your CalDAV/CardDAV URLs:

 FieldValue